cabello/selector/README.md

 Developer
 ---------

-Assuming you have `composer.phar` installed, it's simple to contribute to `selector`, fork, clone your repository and run:
+Assuming you have `composer.phar` installed, it's simple to contribute to Selector, fork, clone your repository and run:

     cd selector # your clone folder
     composer.phar install --dev